A Bayesian Framework for Multivariate Differential Analysis: Introduction

+Although traditional differential analysis routines usually operate on thousands of peptides simultaneously, their computations assume independence across analytes. \cite{tumminello2022multivariate} developed a multivariate statistical test for differential expression analysis, restricted to discrete transcriptomics data.
+To the best of our knowledge, no Bayesian framework has been proposed so far for conducting \emph{multivariate} differential expression analysis.
+However, the existence of correlations, for instance, between peptides of the same protein, seems like a reasonable assumption.
+Modelling and accounting for such structures explicitly could enhance the ability to discover and quantify meaningful differences between groups or conditions.
+In response to the aforementioned methodological issues, we propose a novel framework for differential analysis that accounts for uncertainty quantification and inter-element correlations, with an emphasis on the specific context of quantitative proteomics.

-\paragraph{Contribution.} The present article follows a similar idea by taking advantage of standard results from Bayesian inference with conjugate priors in hierarchical models to derive a methodology tailored to handle our multiple imputation context.
-Furthermore, we aim to tackle the more general problem of multivariate differential analysis, to account for possible correlations between analytes.
-They often consider each analyte independently from the other ones.
-Hence, they do not take advantage of the possible correlations between peptides that belong to the same protein (for example).
-By defining a hierarchical model with prior distributions on both mean and variance parameters, we aim to provide an adequate quantification of the uncertainty for differential analysis.
-Inference is thus performed by computing the posterior distribution for the difference in mean peptide intensity between two experimental conditions.
-In contrast to more flexible models that can be achieved with hierarchical structures, our choice of conjugate priors maintains analytical expressions for directly sampling from posterior distributions without needing MCMC methods.
-This results in a fast inference procedure in practice.
+Leveraging standard results of Bayesian inference with conjugate priors, we derive a fully Bayesian approach that handles missing data and multiple imputation, both commonly encountered in proteomics.
+We propose a hierarchical model with prior distributions on both mean and variance parameters to provide a well-calibrated quantification of the uncertainty for subsequent differential analysis.
+The inference is performed by computing the posterior distribution of the difference of means between two experimental conditions.
+In contrast to more flexible models with complex hierarchical structures, our choice of conjugate priors yields analytical expressions that enable direct sampling from posterior distributions without the need for time-consuming Monte Carlo Markov Chain (MCMC) methods.
+This results in a fast inference scheme comparable to classical NHST procedures while providing more interpretable results expressed as probabilistic statements.